A Brief History of SwRI

 Harold Vagtborg, a highly regarded research administrator, accepted Slick's invitation to become president in 1948.
 Vagtborg helped lead efforts in automotive testing, environmental research, and radio direction finding, which have remained important areas of research.
 Gross revenues exceeded $4.5 million in 1957.
 In 1959, Martin Goland assumed SwRI leadership as president, guiding the organization through many years of rapid growth.
 The Institute's research program expanded to include microencapsulation, space research, field services for the oil and gas industry, ocean engineering, nondestructive testing, emissions and materials research, and much more.

 Goland, SwRI’s second president, served for 37 years from 1960 to 1997 and led one of the most prosperous periods in Institute history.
 At the time of his death in 1997, the Institute had reached revenues of $270 million.
 J. Dan Bates took office in November 1997.
 Bates retired in September 2014 following a 40-year career, with 17 of those as president.
 By the time of his retirement, revenues had reached $592 million.
 Adam L. Hamilton, P.E., former CEO of SwRI subsidiary Signature Science, began his tenure as president following Bates’ retirement.
-Hamilton leads nearly 2,800 scientists, engineers and support personnel in the conduct of more than 4,000 nationally and internationally sponsored projects each year.
+Hamilton leads more than 2,700 scientists, engineers and support personnel in the conduct of more than 4,000 nationally and internationally sponsored projects each year.

 The SwRI staff conducts fundamental and applied research in more than 2 million square feet of laboratories, workshops, and offices in San Antonio.
 SwRI specializes in the creation and transfer of technology in engineering and the physical sciences.